raspberrypilearning/from-me-to-you/en/step_7.md

 --- /task ---

 --- task ---
-Used the feedback of others in my development process
+Used the feedback of other people in my development process
 --- /task ---

 --- task ---
-Filled in the Instructions, Notes and Credits in the Scratch Project Page
+Filled in the **Instructions** and **Notes and Credits** in the Scratch Project Page
 --- /task ---

 --- task ---